Filing a Claim After a Rideshare Car Accident

 You expect a safe, stress-free trip when you call for a ride in the Rio Grande Valley, whether running errands in McAllen or traveling toward the airport near Expressway 83.
 If a crash happens, the shock and pain are immediately overwhelming.
 Now, you face medical bills, lost time at work, and a nagging question: how do I file a claim after a rideshare car accident?

-This is not a simple fender bender case.
-When a commercial company uses a private driver, the laws shift quickly, creating a maze of insurance policies that confuse even seasoned legal professionals.
 As an injured passenger or driver in South Texas, you deserve to understand the unique rules that apply to your situation under Texas state law.
 I am here to explain the complexities of these claims with the compassion and clarity you need.

 The Complication: Which Insurance Policy Pays?